glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/data.md

 # Data

 This section covers room data management - GMRoomLoader's entry point and the beginning of its intended workflow.
 It's divided into three modules:
 * [Initialization](#initialization) - essential for setting up room data before :Loading:, :Screenshotting: or using :Data Getters:.
-Happens automatically, but best performed on game start for performance reasons.
+Happens automatically, but best performed on game start or behind loading screens (where applicable) for performance reasons.
 * [Removal](#removal) - optional, use for cleaning up loaded elements that are no longer needed, AKA "unloading" or "destroying" rooms.
 * [Status & Getters](#status-getters) - situational, for checking or retrieving room data.